Caloocan Cathedral: History

-Fr.
 Eusebio Carreon (1934) put black and white tiles along the aisles.
-Fr.
-Pedro Abad (1947) renovated the façade and Msgr.
-Pedro Vicedo (1962) built additional wings on both sides of the church.
+Pedro Abad (1947) renovated the façade and Pedro Vicedo (1962) built additional wings on both sides of the church.

 The church deteriorated over the years.
-In 1977, Msgr.
-Augurio Juta planned a new church but this plan did not materialize due to his abrupt transfer to Santa Ana, Taguig, in December 1979.
-He was succeeded by Msgr.
-Boanerges "Ben" A. Lechuga, who renovated the church.
+In 1977, Augurio Juta planned a new church but this plan did not materialize due to his abrupt transfer to Santa Ana, Taguig, in December 1979.
+He was succeeded by Boanerges "Ben" A. Lechuga, who renovated the church.
 It was blessed on November 30, 1981, by Manila Cardinal Jaime Sin.

 In the Jubilee Year 2000, San Roque Church was declared one of the Jubilee Churches in the Roman Catholic Archdiocese of Manila.

 Pope John Paul II, in his apostolic letter "Quoniam Quaelibet" of June 28, 2003, created the new Diocese of Kalookan, consisting of south Caloocan, Malabon and Navotas (CAMANA Area), and elevated the church to a cathedral.
 The Pope appointed Deogracias S. Iñiguez, Bishop of Iba, Zambales, as the first bishop of the diocese.
 He took possession of the diocese on August 22, 2003.
-Msgr.
 Boanerges "Ben" Lechuga, then parish priest during that time, was the first cathedral rector and the first vicar-general of the diocese.
 In 2008, Bishop Iñiguez took over as parish priest soon after Lechuga's early retirement, and served until 2013, coterminal to his term as bishop.
-After, Father Elpidio Erlano Jr. became the acting parish priest and rector of the cathedral for six months, until the diocese's apostolic administrator, Bishop Francisco M. de Leon, named Father Gaudioso Sustento as parish priest and rector.
-In February 2017, Rev. Fr.
-Jerome Cruz, Vicar-General of the Diocese, was installed as the new rector of the cathedral.
+After, Elpidio Erlano Jr. became the acting parish priest and rector of the cathedral for six months, until the diocese's apostolic administrator, Bishop Francisco M. de Leon, named Gaudioso Sustento as parish priest and rector.
+In February 2017, Jerome Cruz, Vicar-General of the Diocese, was installed as the new rector of the cathedral.